 The benign version of this tumor occurs 50% of the time, and is called an adenoma.
 The malignant version, which occurs the other 50% of the time, is called an adenocarcinoma.
 It can invade the primary vein returning blood back to the heart (called the vena cava), and spread from the adrenal gland to the liver, lung, kidney, and lymph nodes.

-The white arrow points to a very small and normal right adrenal gland in a ferret.
+The white arrow points to a small and normal right adrenal gland in a ferret.
 A lobe of the liver has been pulled forward so you can see the adrenal gland.
-The dark blue structure running horizontally is the vena cava as it courses past the liver towards the heart.
+The dark blue structure running horizontally is the vena cava (VC)as it coarses past the liver towards the heart.
 The close proximity of the adrenal to the vena cava and liver shows how easily a malignant tumor here can spread into the bloodstream and lodge elsewhere in the body.

 This chest radiograph follows the vena cava (arrows) as it passes through the diaphragm and continues from the liver to the heart.
 Unfortunately, the heart unwittingly can now pump cancerous tissue to the rest of the body.